whennemuth/kuali-cloudformation/kuali_rds/migration/sct/docker-oracle-client/README.md

      legacy_db_port=1521 \
      legacy_db_sid=Kuali \
      legacy_db_password=[legacy password] \
-     rds_db_host=buaws-kuali-oracle-stg.cnc9dm5uqxog.us-east-1.rds.amazonaws.com \
+     target_db_host=buaws-kuali-oracle-stg.cnc9dm5uqxog.us-east-1.rds.amazonaws.com \
-     rds_db_user=admin \
+     target_db_user=admin \
-     rds_db_port=1521 \
+     target_db_port=1521 \
-     rds_db_sid=Kuali \
+     target_db_sid=Kuali \
-     rds_db_password=[rds password]
+     target_db_password=[rds password]
    ```

 - **Run Table row count comparison scripts:**

    After the AWS migration service has run, one way to validate that all data has been migrated is to compare table row counts between the source and target schemas.
-The following script will print out only the names of tables whos row counts differ between source and target schemas.
+The following script will print out only the names of tables whose row counts differ between source and target schemas.
    A valid migration should lead to this script outputting no tables names.

    ```